 US Navy: The Navy Bureau of Medicine and Surgery (BUMED) cannot dictate policy to the fleet, however, medical personnel are authorized APEL items.
-Deploying Sailors may get MCEP based on the Area of Operations requirement.
+Operational requirements drive Navy decisions to issue MCEP to Sailors.

 For the latest Authorized Protective Eyewear List (APEL), see PEO Soldier Military Combat Eye Protection Page.

 DoD Civilians: In general, when prescription or non-prescription safety glasses are required, these are covered by Federal Law, 29 Code of Federal Regulation (CFR) 1910.132(a) and 29 CFR 1910.133(a)(3) .

 OSHA Eye and Face Protection Safety Tips